Investor Fireside Chat with Ying Ying Huang, Senior Associate, Icebreaker VC

 Q: Is that a shift also regarding debt equity coming from the banks or private equity hasn't been increased?

-I can say more on the technical side.
+Y: I can say more on the technical side.
 You can always put the ads out and start to collect names and understand what kind of people will be interested in working with you.
 Talk to them, practice how you should hire them.
-And basically, tell them we will have money in like next month, are you ready to join?
-And then you take that answer to the investors.
-We have three people on the list that I want to hire tomorrow.
+And basically, tell them ‘we will have money next month, are you ready to join?’
+And then you take that answer to the investors, ‘We have three people on the list that I want to hire tomorrow’.
 So that's one way to do it.

 Q: Can you elaborate on the option pool concept?

 Y: An option pool is basically a percentage of your ownership set aside for you to incentivize future hires.
 Since you can’t give them Google salaries upfront, you need to have something else to compensate them, as they come in so early.

 J: That 75% includes the ownership of the founding pool and the option pool, so the thing that we pay attention to is the equity that comes to investors or the equity that got lost, for example, in previous employees.
 One of the biggest mistakes that we see is giving equity to people who are not building the company.
 It can be a professor, or a friend that was part of the company in the past, and gets 5 or 10% for nothing in the beginning.
 That becomes a blocker in the next funding rounds and it’s really hard to fix.

 Y: A very good benchmark in an option pool is to always aim for 90% when you raise pre-seed.
 Before that, you usually raise from business angels, family, friends, etc., but you should try to minimize their ownership because they can’t add further value after a while.
 And when it comes to raising a seed round, the benchmark should be around at least 75%.

 Q: What is your stance on vesting in general?
 Are all your founders vested for several years?